😎

 - "--entrypoints.websecure.address=:443"

-# Global redirect from http to https
+# Entrypoint redirect to HTTPS

 - "--entrypoints.web.http.redirections.entryPoint.to=websecure"